-- Make sure all hose couplings, covers and plugs are tight. - Check the oil level in the mechanical seal oil reservoir bottle.
-Do not allow the bottle to run dry. - Check the engine oil level, coolant level and fuel level. - Make sure the engine starting battery is connected. - 1.
+- Make sure all hose couplings, covers and plugs are tight. - Check the engine oil level, coolant level and fuel level. - Make sure the engine starting battery is connected. - 1.
 Make sure the Emergency Stop switch is pulled out (deactivated). - 2.
-Turn the Engine Start switch key to the right "RUN" position.
+Turn the Engine Start Switch (key) to the right RUN position.
 A start-up screen will appear.
 After the start-up screen is cleared, the display will show readings on its virtual gauges.
-Once the gauges appear, crank the engine by turning and holding the key switch in the "START" position until the engine starts.
-See page 13 for details. - 3.
+Once the gauges appear, crank the engine by turning and holding the key switch in the start position until the engine starts.
+See page 18 for details. - 3.
 Allow the engine to run until it reaches a constant speed.
-Once it is running smoothly, the engine speed can be adjusted with the Speed Control switch (/--), located above the Engine Start switch on the control panel. - A. Press and release the Rabbit 🕏 icon to increase the speed. - B. Press and hold the Rabbit 😻 icon to accelerate to full speed in a few seconds. - C. Press and release the Turtle 🛖 icon to decrease engine speed.
-(Press and hold for continuous deceleration.)
+Once it is running smoothly, the engine speed can be adjusted using the throttle, located above the fuel fill port.
+To adjust the engine speed: - A. Loosen the locking ring on the throttle, located next to the mounting bracket, by turning counterclockwise. - B. Push and hold the center button on the throttle. - C. PULL the throttle out to INCREASE engine speed. - D. PUSH the throttle in to DECREASE engine speed. - E. Fine engine speed adjustment can be made by turning the throttle clockwise or counterclockwise. - F. Once the desired engine speed has been attained, lock the throttle by turning the locking ring clockwise.